 - Take your litter home.
 Never leave any litter when you go out mountain biking, leave the environment as you found it for others to enjoy.

-- You can always volunteer to help maintain a trail and help repair the damage caused by constant use — be proactive and contribute to everyone’s enjoyment of the great outdoors!
+- You can always volunteer to help maintain a trail and help repair the damage caused by constant use.
+By being proactive you can contribute to everyone’s enjoyment of the great outdoors.